Shopify Review App - The Core Experience Bet

 Both calls freed meaningful team capacity and redirected it to the core experience work that actually moved the numbers.
 The team's cultural reset started here: saying no became a legitimate design contribution.

 With the team realigned around outcome, we ran 4 coordinated interventions over 6 months.
-Each was scoped tightly, measured independently, and prioritized in the order that would compound the fastest.
+Each was scoped tightly, measured independently, and prioritized by compounding effect on the activation and retention curve.

 1. Onboarding redesign, reducing cognitive load

-The previous flow asked merchants to configure multiple settings before the widget was ever visible on their store.
-I redesigned it into a 3-step flow:
+The previous flow asked merchants to configure multiple settings before the widget was ever visible on their store, forcing effort before any value was demonstrated.
+We redesigned it into a 3-step flow: Set Branding, Customize Widget, Enable App Embed.
+Each step was shaped to deliver a quick visual win that built early trust and lowered the cost of the next action.

-Each step was designed to deliver a quick visual win that built early trust.
 The highest-friction step, widget activation, previously required manual theme editing and broke roughly 1 in 4 merchants.
-I simplified it into a one-click action using Shopify's App Embed API.
+We simplified it into a one-click action using Shopify's App Embed API, removing the dependency on theme code entirely.

 • Top-funnel churn, first 3 hours: 65% → 23%